riahtu/php-random-image-generator/README.md

 - ~~Add more image output types~~
 - ~~Perhaps add symfony/console for easier command line management~~
 - ~~Create a docker image of the application itself~~
+- Fix the file path so that you don't need to use src/bin/console but console in commands
 - Add extra parameters to allow user to influence the end result of the image (make a more red, green or blue image result)
 - Add xdebug for generating coverage reports
 - Add more tests